ourzora/mint-page-template/contracts/README.md

 ## Testnet deployment

-Before you can deploy the contract on rinkeby, you will need to set up a fresh wallet which you will never use on the ethereum mainnet (best practice is to set up a fresh rinkeby wallet for each new project).
-We will be using the private key of this wallet to deploy, so there is a non-trivial chance you will accidentally leak it.
-This is why it is important not to use a wallet which also contains ether, or assets from mainnet.
+Before you can deploy the contract on rinkeby, you will need to set up a fresh wallet address.
+This wallet can NEVER be used on the ethereum mainnet (best practice is to set up a fresh rinkeby wallet for each new project).
+We will be using the private key of this wallet to deploy, so there is a non-trivial chance you will accidentally leak it publicly.
+It is important to use a wallet address which does NOT contain any ether or assets on the ethereum mainnet, unless you are willing to risk losing them.

-This wallet will also needed to be seeded with some rinkeby ether, which can be attained from one of the rinkeby faucets for free. :)
+This wallet will also need some rinkeby ether, which can be attained from one of the rinkeby faucets for free. :)
+The faucets which actually work do tend to change quite frequently, so it is best to check for the best current rinkeby faucet on discord or reddit [references needed].

-Once you have this all set up, update the `.env` file within this contracts folder with your rinkeby wallet private key.
+Once you have this all set up, update the `.env` file within folder with your rinkeby wallet private key.

-If you want to keep your private key extra-secure, you can use `scripts/deploy.js` instead of `scripts/deploy-testnet.js` in the deploy command.
-This will verify the transactions using <https://frame.sh>, which you can install, and then add your rinkeby wallet to, and use that to verify the required transaction.
+Note: If you want to keep your private key extra-secure, you can use `scripts/deploy.js` instead of `scripts/deploy-testnet.js` in the following deploy command.
+This will verify the transactions using <https://frame.sh>, which you can install, add your rinkeby wallet to, and use to verify the required transaction.

 Deploying the contract to the rinkeby testnet is as simple as running: